 Today’s men’s magazines emphasize control over oneself and the conquest of women, as do these vintage magazines, but instead of tests of strength, cunning, and fighting ability, they emphasize conquest through consumption.
 The message is to consume the right exercise, the right products (usually hygiene or tech-related), the right advice on picking up women and, well, the right women.
 In contrast, these old magazines pit man against nature or other men; consumption has not yet colonized the idea of masculinity.

-This is just a selection of covers; view more at The Art of Manliness.
+View a selection of the covers at The Art of Manliness.